Archaeology of Northern Europe: Bronze Age

-This section is an excerpt from Nordic Bronze Age.

-The Nordic Bronze Age culture emerged in the period 2000-1750 BC as a continuation of the Late Neolithic Dagger period, which is rooted in the Battle Axe culture (the Swedish-Norwegian Corded Ware variant), the Single Grave Culture (the north German and Danish Corded Ware variant) and Bell Beaker culture, as well as from influence that came from Central Europe.
-This influence most likely came from people similar to those of the Únětice culture, since they brought customs that were derived from Únětice or from local interpretations of the Únětice culture located in North Western Germany.
+The Bronze Age in the North European Plain begins with the Únětice culture (c.
+2300 BC), which was centred in Central Europe.
+The Nordic Bronze Age culture in Scandinavia and northern Germany emerged in the period 2000-1750 BC as a continuation of the Dagger period, which was rooted in the Battle Axe culture (the Swedish-Norwegian Corded Ware variant), the Single Grave Culture (the north German and Danish Corded Ware variant) and Bell Beaker culture, as well as from influence from the Únětice culture.
 The metallurgical influences from Central Europe are especially noticeable.
 The Bronze Age in Scandinavia can be said to begin shortly after 2000 BC with the introduction and use of bronze tools, followed by a more systematic adoption of bronze metalworking technology from 1750 BC.
+Copper metallurgy had been practised on a small scale from c.
+2400 BC before the introduction of bronze.

-The Trzciniec culture (2400–1300 BC), Tumulus culture (1600–1200 BC), Urnfield culture (1300–750 BC) and Lusatian culture (1200–500 BC) also extended across parts of the North European Plain during the Bronze Age.
+The Trzciniec culture (2400–1300 BC), Hilversum culture (1870–1050 BC), Tumulus culture (1600–1200 BC), Urnfield culture (1300–750 BC) and Lusatian culture (1200–500 BC) also extended across parts of the North European Plain during the Bronze Age.

 Iron metallurgy began to be practised in Scandinavia during the later Bronze Age, from at least the 9th century BC.
 Around the 5th century BC, the Nordic Bronze Age was succeeded by the Pre-Roman Iron Age and the Jastorf culture.
 The Nordic Bronze Age is often considered ancestral to the Germanic peoples.